The Origin Viewer

 - Viewing of matrix images or image plots with the Windows Viewer requires ImagePack file download (see FAQ section).

-- The Origin Viewer does NOT support: Worksheet Cell Formulas and plots of that data, Geologic Patterns in Fill Area graphs, Statistical Reference Lines, images inserted in graph pages, 2D Function Plots (3D Function and Parametric Function Plots are supported), or, in general, anything created by LabTalk script (incl. text and graphic objects created by script, worksheet links to variables, etc.).
+- The Origin Viewer does NOT support: Worksheet Conditional Formatting, HTML Mode for Notes Windows, Compound Line Styles (Mac Viewer), Worksheet Cell Formulas and plots of that data, Geologic Patterns in Fill Area graphs, Statistical Reference Lines, or 2D Function Plots (3D Function and Parametric Function Plots are supported).
+In addition, some objects created by LabTalk script may not be supported.

 Origin Viewer Window.
 Double-click on a graph icon in the Origin Viewer to open the graph in a resizable graph window (multiple graph windows may be opened simultaneously).
 Click and drag a 3D OpenGL graph in the Viewer window to change the view angle.